stefs/bittorrent-analyzer/README.md

 [Bachelor thesis](thesis/)
 :   Extensive text containing an intruductino into the subject, background information about the BitTorrent technology, implementation details about the software tool, evaluation of research results and a conclusion on the topic.

+## Current Task
+* Get torrent plots on one page
+    * How many torrents are analyzed?
+    * Shorten timestamp in R with strftime()
+    * Legend is shown n times per page
+    * Make script for getting plot on one page
+    * Implement torrent description generator in Python